How Do You Measure Employee Performance?

 Real-time measurement catches it in week 3.
 You have a conversation.
 Maybe they're overwhelmed by a new project.
 Maybe they're dealing with personal issues.
 Maybe the workload distribution is unfair.
 You fix it before it compounds.

+Practical example: A healthcare operations manager noticed one of her top performers had completion rates drop from 95% to 78% over six weeks.
+Traditional annual reviews wouldn't catch this for another five months.
 She asked in Slack: "What's changed in Maria's workload over the past 60 days?"
 The analysis showed Maria had been assigned to three concurrent projects (up from one), all with conflicting deadlines.
 Simple fix: redistribute two projects to other team members.
 Maria's completion rate recovered to 92% within three weeks.

-Cost of catching early: One 15-minute conversation and some project reallocation.
-Cost of catching late: Burned-out employee, six months of underperformance, potential turnover and $50K+ in replacement costs.
+Cost of catching early: one 15-minute conversation and some project reallocation.
+Cost of catching late: burned-out employee, six months of underperformance, potential turnover and $50K+ in replacement costs.

 Early detection saves productivity, prevents burnout, and keeps good employees from quietly job-searching because they feel unsupported.